SLAM for Visually Impaired People: a Survey: Abstract

 \section{Abstract}

-In recent decades, several assistive technologies have been developed for visually impaired and blind (VIB) individuals to improve their ability to navigate independently and safely.
-At the same time, simultaneous localization and mapping (SLAM) techniques have become sufficiently robust and efficient to be adopted in the development of these assistive technologies.
-In this paper, we first report the results of an anonymous worldwide survey conducted with VIB people to understand their experiences, needs, and challenges in navigation, differentiating our approach from prior work that often has a limited geographic scope and focuses on specific challenges.
-We then present a systematic literature review of recent studies on SLAM-based solutions for VIB people.
-This review explores various SLAM techniques employed in this context.
-We discuss the advantages and limitations of these techniques for VIB navigation.
-Moreover, we examined a range of challenging situations addressed in the studies included in this review.
-We explain how SLAM-based solutions offer potential to improve the ability of visually impaired individuals to navigate effectively.
+In recent decades, several assistive technologies have been developed to improve the ability of blind and visually impaired (BVI) individuals to navigate independently and safely.
+At the same time, simultaneous localization and mapping (SLAM) techniques have become sufficiently robust and efficient to be adopted in developing these assistive technologies.
+We present the first systematic literature review of 54 recent studies on SLAM-based solutions for blind and visually impaired people, focusing on literature published from 2017 onward.
+This review explores various localization and mapping techniques employed in this context.
+We systematically identified and categorized diverse SLAM approaches and analyzed their localization and mapping techniques, sensor types, computing resources, and machine-learning methods.
+We discuss the advantages and limitations of these techniques for blind and visually impaired navigation.
+Moreover, we examine the major challenges described across studies, including practical challenges and considerations that affect usability and adoption.
+Our analysis also evaluates the effectiveness of these SLAM-based solutions in real-world scenarios and user satisfaction, providing insights into their practical impact on BVI mobility.
+The insights derived from this review identify critical gaps and opportunities for future research activities, particularly in addressing the challenges presented by dynamic and complex environments.
+We explain how SLAM technology offers the potential to improve the ability of visually impaired individuals to navigate effectively.
 Finally, we present future opportunities and challenges in this domain.